climate-refarm/registry/README.md

 ## Questions

-{% note %}
+> [!NOTE]
-If you have any questions, we're happy to help at [info@climaterefarm.com](mailto:info@climaterefarm.com).
+> If you have any questions, we're happy to help at [info@climaterefarm.com](mailto:info@climaterefarm.com).
 If you're a Github user, feel free to open an issue on this repository.
-{% endnote %}